section-engineering-education/engineering-education/articles/explainable-ai/index.md

 To develop explainable systems, two main techniques are used; *ante-hoc and post-hoc*.

 #### Ante-Hoc Methods
-These techniques entail involving explainability into a AI model from the very beginning.
+These techniques entail involving explainability into an AI model from the very beginning.

 ##### Reverse Time Attention Model (RETAIN)

+Accuracy and interpretability are important characteristics of processes in the medical field as well as successful predictive models.
+To avoid dealing with a trade-off between the two characteristics in AI software in the medical field, RETAIN was created.

 To assist doctors with understanding AI software predictions, the [RETAIN](https://arxiv.org/abs/1608.05745) model was developed.
 It utilizes two recurrent neural networks, each having an attention mechanism.
 The two RNNs received patient hospital visit data.
 The attention mechanism was responsible for explaining the focus of the neural network and how a choice was influenced.

+RETAIN is modeled to emulate the behavior of physicians during an encounter with patients.
+It helps doctors understand software predictions when given patient records.
+It can explain how different medical codes from patient data contribute to the predictions.
+Medical codes include diagnosis codes, procedure codes, or medication codes.
+RETAIN examines the past visits of patients.
+It then identifies the most meaningful visits.
+After that, it quantifies features that are visit-specific which contribute to the predictions that are made.

 ##### Bayesian Deep Learning (BDL)
 BDL is a field that combines [Bayesian probability theory](https://en.wikipedia.org/wiki/Bayesian_probability) and deep learning architectures.
 With BDL, it's possible to measure the unreliability of the predictions of a neural network.
 Bayesian deep learning models usually form prediction uncertainty estimates, that assist in describing features that led to certain decisions being made.
 For a deeper dive into BDL feel free to check out this [paper](https://arxiv.org/pdf/1604.01662.pdf).